renovatebot/renovate/docs/development/local-development.md

 We support Node.js versions according to the [Node.js release schedule](https://github.com/nodejs/Release#release-schedule)

-Java is required to execute Gradle in tests.
+You need Java to execute Gradle tests.
-If you don’t have Java installed, the respective tests will be skipped.
+If you don’t have Java installed, the Gradle tests will be skipped.

 _Linux_